 With those words he entrusted the portable plant nursery to a woman and her children on a horse cart.

 When Hyouchuu awoke, the snow had started up again.
 The kind wife changed the compresses on his legs.
-He said nothing and did as he was told and ruminated over the packs he no longer held in his arms.
+He said nothing and did as he was told, while ruminating about the packs he no longer held in his arms.
 Where was it now?
 In what patch of wild countryside had it been discarded?

 The wife’s husband said he had entrusted it to a group of young men.
 How could they possibly comprehend its importance?
-If they did not and simply threw it away.
+What if they did not and simply threw it away?
 Hyouchuu was in no position to find fault.
 He hadn’t bore his burden to the bitter end.

 The realization made him weep.
 He’d done nothing but mooch off his position and his fief his whole career.
 Not once had he successfully executed his duties and responsibilities.